liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 Once these components are configured for the songs, you can click inside the trashed album and view the trashed songs.
 You also have the option to restore and delete the songs.
 Notice that we didn't create this UI; it was all generated by the portal framework.
-You only need to tell the portal that the element has children and how to obtain them, and the UI is, then, automatically created for you.
+You only need to tell the portal that the parent entity has children and how to obtain them, and the UI is, then, automatically created for you.

 Terrific!
-You've added the container model to Service Builder, defined each child element in the album folder, and have a working Recycle Bin UI.
+You've added the container model to Service Builder, defined each child entity in the album folder, and have a working Recycle Bin UI.

 Have you wondered what would happen if there was a conflict when moving and restoring entries to and from the Recycle Bin?
 Let's learn about this next.